-We conclude, then, that the observed CAP geometry reflects a three-way balance between the perturbation pressure gradient, the pressure gradient aloft, and the wind stress.
-This balance can, however, be easily disrupted by changes in the wind speed.
-For example a sudden decrease in the wind shear would cause the internal pressure gradient to be out of balance, and prompt a southward rush of cold-air until a new balance is established.
-This may help explain the advance and retreat of the CAP that was described in the above sections as well as the gravity current characteristics of the advancing cold air.
+We conclude, then, that the observed CAP geometry during the Disturbance Phase reflects a three-way balance between the CAP tilt, the pressure gradient aloft, and the wind stress.
+This balance can, however, be easily disrupted by changes in the wind speed or pressure gradient aloft.
+For example, a sudden decrease in the wind shear would cause the internal pressure gradient to be out of balance, and prompt a southward rush of coldair until a new balance is established.
+This may help explain the advance and retreat of the CAP that was described in the above sections, the gradual thinning of the warm frontal passage, as well as the gravity current characteristics of the advancing cold air as it passed over ISS-S.